22025615/NotebookLM-Assignment-22025615-BUS5001/NotebookLM_Q4_Report.md

-# BUS5001 Assignment 3 – Question 4: Evaluating Cloud Based Technology
+# BUS5001 – Assignment 3
+## Question 4: Evaluating Cloud-Based Technology (NotebookLM)

-**Student Name**: Sarath Kumar
+**Name:** Sarath K. Menon
-**Student ID**: 22025615
+**Student ID:** 22025615
+**Subject:** BUS5001 – Cloud Platforms and Analytics
+**Assessment:** Assignment 3 – Q4: Evaluating Cloud-Based Technology
+**GitHub Repository Created:** June 2025

 ---

-## 4. Evaluating Cloud Based Technology

-### a) Key Functionalities of NotebookLM (2 Marks)
+## 4a) Key Functionalities of NotebookLM for Academic Use

-NotebookLM offers several features that are highly aligned with academic use cases:

-- **Document Upload & Analysis**: Users can upload PDFs, slides, lecture notes, and more, allowing the AI to read and respond based on that content.
-- **Automatic Summarisation**: Generates clear summaries for long documents or notes.
-- **Question Answering**: Users can ask questions about the uploaded materials and get accurate, context-based responses.
-- **Citation Support**: Includes automatic citation generation in APA 7th style.
-- **Multi-Source Insight Extraction**: Can pull context from multiple documents at once for deeper academic analysis.

-These functions mirror the everyday activities of students and researchers — such as exam prep, literature review, summarising readings, and proper referencing.
+1. **Source-Based Summarisation**
+   Generates clean and concise summaries from uploaded lecture notes, PDFs, or documents, allowing students to grasp key concepts quickly.

+2. **Context-Aware Q&A**
+   Allows students to ask questions based on the content of uploaded files.
+The responses are tailored to the specific material, making it ideal for revision and clarification.

+3. **Citation Extraction and Referencing Support**
+   NotebookLM can extract properly formatted citations (APA 7th edition) from academic content, helping students comply with referencing standards efficiently.

+4. **Study Guide and Note Generation**
+   Automatically creates structured outlines or topic-wise guides from lecture notes, which helps in efficient exam preparation.

+5. **Multi-Source Analysis**
+   Capable of synthesising and comparing content from multiple uploaded documents, allowing users to consolidate knowledge across topics and weeks.

 ---

-### b) Demonstrating Use of NotebookLM in Academic Scenarios (5 Marks)
+## 4b) Demonstrating Features of NotebookLM in an Academic Scenario

-#### 4. Extracting Citations for Assignments

-While working on my BUS5001 report, I used NotebookLM to quickly gather and format citations in APA 7th edition.
-This eliminated the need to manually search and format references.

-**Steps Taken**:
-- Used the **Discover** feature to find APA referencing guides.
-- Added the following sources:
-  - APA 7th Edition Reference Guide
-  - In-text Citations – APA Style
-  - Victoria University’s APA Referencing Web Guide
+### 1. Summarising Lecture Slides and Notes
+Uploaded lecture slides on cloud platforms and security.
+Using “Summarise this source,” NotebookLM returned concise overviews including:
+- Layers of cloud security
+- Identity and access control importance
-- Prompted:
+- Threat mitigation strategies
-  `"List all references or citations in APA format from this document."`
-- NotebookLM returned structured citations instantly.

-**Why It Helped**:
-- Avoided manual formatting errors.
-- Saved time during assignment preparation.
-- Made it easy to follow academic integrity standards.
+**Why helpful:** It reduced reading time significantly and allowed me to focus on weak areas.

 ---

-#### 5. Pulling Insights from Multiple Sources

-For exam prep, I tested how NotebookLM handles multiple lecture PDFs and notes at once.

-**Steps Taken**:
-- Uploaded 15 files:
-  _BUS5001-Wk01, Wk04, Wk09, Wk12, Workshop PDFs, Lecture Slides, etc._
+### 2. Asking Questions from Uploaded Notes
+I asked:
-- Asked a higher-order question:
+- “What is a cloud-native service?”
-  `"Compare ethical frameworks across cloud security, governance, and AI."`
-- NotebookLM analysed across weeks and summarised key takeaways from multiple files.

-**Why It Helped**:
-- Brought together connections between topics I hadn’t considered.
-- Helped me revise faster.
-- Provided structured responses I could re-use in my answers.
+- “Compare IaaS vs PaaS.”

+NotebookLM returned focused, accurate answers by referencing uploaded PDFs.

+**Why helpful:** Felt like having a personal tutor ready 24/7 to clear doubts.

 ---

-### c) Critical Analysis of NotebookLM’s Capabilities (3 Marks)

-#### i.
-Accuracy and Relevance of AI Output

-NotebookLM generally provides useful, accurate summaries and definitions — particularly when content is structured well (e.g., lecture slides or APA guides).
-However, vague or unstructured sources may lead to less precise answers.
-For example, definitions of "data governance" were consistent, but some deeper questions produced oversimplified responses.

-#### ii.
-Usefulness in Academic Workflows

-As a student, I found NotebookLM particularly valuable for:
-- Summarising lecture content efficiently.
-- Preparing revision notes.
-- Automatically generating correct citations.
-- Quickly checking my understanding through Q&A.

-#### iii.
-Limitations and Concerns

-- **Hallucinations**: Occasionally, it invents references or misinterprets ambiguous content.
-- **Bias**: It reflects the bias in uploaded materials — outdated readings may lead to outdated answers.
-- **Privacy**: Since it’s a cloud-based tool, sensitive documents (e.g., unpublished research) should be used with caution.
+### 3. Automatically Creating Study Outlines
+I used the "Guide Me" or "Briefing Doc" feature after uploading week-wise PDFs.

+The AI generated:
+- Headings like Cloud Models, Cost Management, and Shared Responsibility
+- Bullet points under each section, ready for flashcard prep

+**Why helpful:** Provided a structured revision framework automatically.

 ---

-### Final Thoughts

-NotebookLM is a helpful assistant for students and researchers.
-It’s not perfect and needs human oversight, but when used wisely, it saves significant time and improves academic productivity.
+### 4. Extracting Citations for Assignments
+Uploaded APA guides and BUS5001 resources, used “Discover Sources” and asked:
+> “List all references or citations in APA format from this document.”

+NotebookLM pulled all the references perfectly formatted.

+**Why helpful:** Saved hours of referencing work and ensured APA compliance.

 ---

+### 5. Pulling Insights from Multiple Sources
+Uploaded 15 lecture documents (Weeks 1–12, workshop PDFs, and slides).
+Asked:
+> “Compare ethical frameworks across cloud security, governance, and AI.”

+NotebookLM:
+- Referenced Wk01 for foundational concepts
+- Pulled ethics content from Wk09 AI
+- Cited privacy and frameworks from Wk04 and Wk12

+**Why helpful:** Brought together complex material across weeks into one cohesive summary.

+---

+## 4c) Critical Analysis of NotebookLM’s Capabilities

+### i) Accuracy and Relevance
+- NotebookLM was mostly accurate when source material was clean and well-formatted.
+- Sometimes vague when documents lacked structure.
+- Summaries were generally useful, but I had to verify some points manually.

+### ii) Usefulness in Academic Workflows
+- Helped with exam prep by centralising materials
+- Follow-up Q&A clarified doubts quickly
+- Citation extraction was a huge time-saver

+### iii) Limitations and Concerns
+- **Hallucinations**: Occasionally guessed incorrect info from vague inputs.
+- **Bias & Gaps**: Doesn’t update outdated references in older files.
+- **Privacy**: Sensitive or unpublished university materials shouldn't be uploaded.

+---

+## Final Thoughts
+NotebookLM is a valuable learning assistant.
+It improved my study efficiency during BUS5001 by summarising, extracting citations, and consolidating knowledge.
+However, it should not replace critical thinking or proper revision.
+Best used as a smart support tool—not a replacement for learning.